7 Things Parents Need to Know about Snapchat

 What makes Snapchat different from other apps is messages disappear after a certain amount of time.
 But not everyone is aware that Snapchats can be captured and saved.
 While the Snapchat app doesn’t have this option there are many third party apps available which can be used to capture images on Snapchat.
 Users can also screenshot images on their phone, however Snapchat usually lets a user know if this has happened (this isn’t 100% reliable).

-Snapchat allows users to share their location with their friends/contacts using the Geofilters function.
+Snapchat allows users to share their location with their friends/contacts using the Geofilters function or Snap Map feature.
 If a user has their location services enabled on their phone and has filters turned on within Snapchat settings, it is very easy to share your location.
 Users can simply share their location by swiping right on the Snap they wish to share.
-This option can be disabled by ensuring your phone’s locations settings aren’t enabled, you can also turn off filers in the Snapchat settings.
+This option can be disabled by ensuring your phone’s locations settings aren’t enabled, you can also turn off filters in the Snapchat settings.
+For information on updating Snap Map location sharing go to: webwise.ie/parents/snap-map/

 For more information on Geofilters go to: https://support.snapchat.com/a/geofilters